hooklibrary/hooklibrary/README.md

     <h2>about me</h2>
     <p>im nc coding in c++ for 4 years.
 I enjoy reversing, gamehacking and overall coding.</p>
     <p> i have more private repositories than actual good code.</p>
-    <p>currently working on celestial.pw. i don't have always time to actually manage 6 projects at one hand so</p>
+    <p>currently working on some stuff. i don't have always time to actually manage 6 projects at one hand so</p>
     <br>
     <p>all coding languages i know, bit of assembly too but not really</p>
     <br>